hackclub/camp/2016/playbook/ACTIVITIES.md

 - Along the lines of what's above, it's okay to have sub-optimal code when learning.
 Let them discover technical debt on their own.

-### Example

-Let's take a quick look at what we'd recommend doing when helping a hacker:

-    <hacker> The button isn't working.
-    <leader> What do you want the button to do?
-    <hacker> I want it to show an alert when clicked.
-    <leader> And what does it currently do when clicked?
-    <hacker> Nothing.

-Boom, we just identified the problem.
-They want a button on the page to show an alert when clicked, but, when they click it, nothing appears to happen.

-    <leader> Alright.
-Are there are errors in our code?
-    <hacker> Maybe?
-    <leader> How might we find out?

-At this point, the hacker may know they can check the JavaScript console to see errors on the page.
-If they don't know about the console, now might be a good opportunity to explain it (or bring up how they used it in a previous workshop, if they have).
-In this case, we're going to assume the hacker has used the JavaScript console and knows they can use it to see errors on the page.

-    <hacker> We could check the console.
-    <leader> Cool, let's do that.
-    ...
-    <leader> Does the console say we have any errors in our code?
-    <hacker> Yeah, it looks like there's one.
-    <leader> What is it?
-    <hacker> "button is undefined"

-Alright, so we probably won't have much luck if we have them search for "button is undefined" directly.
-At this point, we may want to guide them with open ended questions to search for something a bit more specific.

-This specific example ends here, but hopefully it gives a preliminary idea of what we recommend answering questions should look like.

 # Project Formation